verrazzano/docs/content/en/docs/setup/private-registry/private-registry-full-distribution.md

 ---
-title: Use a Private Registry
+title: Install in a Disconnected Environment
-description: Set up Verrazzano using a private container registry
+description: Learn how to install Verrazzano in a disconnected environment
 Weight: 4
 draft: false
 ---

+## Use a private registry

 Installing Verrazzano using a private Docker-compliant container registry requires the following: